A big case

 It’s not like TV.

 Other than getting laid a lot.
-That part is true.
+That part is true (not really).

 You should already know this but serious crimes don’t get solved in under an hour.
 And not every case has a perfect DNA match.